Master of Arts in Teaching

 Note: If you have never taken an online class at CSU, you will need to complete the Smarter Measure Assessment before you can register for classes.
 You can access the survey by going to online.columbusstate.edu.
 Under Resources, click "Smarter Measure Assessment" and follow the directions.
 The user id is csuready and the password is cougars.
 Students will be identified by their CougarNet email address.

-- Proficiency in planning instruction based on standards and incorporating a variety of instructional strategies
+- demonstrate continual growth and proficiency in planning inquiry-based instruction built on standards and knowledge of students,

 Additional Program Requirements